Activities at NCTC

 A three-day West Virginia fishing license can be purchased at the Front Desk.
 The Front Desk offers free use of quality fishing poles and lures.
 If you have your own transportation, nearby stores also carry live bait.

 The "Fallen Comrades" Memorial Wall is located between Instructional West and the Laboratory building in the open court area (also called the 'Quad').
 This wall contains slate plaques with engraved names of U.S. Fish and Wildlife Service comrades who died in service, with brick courtyard inscriptions.

 Elm Grove Overlook is out the front door of the Entry/Auditorium building, up the mowed path to the right/west of the building.
 In addition to a broad view of the campus and eagles nest, there are several varieties of native elm trees and memorial benches.
 This Nature Conservancy memorial honors the late Mark Benedict (1952 - 2006) an esteemed Conservancy employee who served at NCTC.

 Bonfires are a great way to collaborate during an evening group event.
 The location is on the down slope off the south side of Instructional West.
-Call NCTC Registrar at extension 304-876-7220 for more details and scheduling.
+Call NCTC Scheduling and Events Management (SEM) at extension 304-876-7220 for more details and scheduling.